 That means a useful Jungian typology result should explain more than whether someone is introverted or intuitive.
 It should show how attention and judgment actually organize themselves.

 A four-letter type can be useful shorthand, but it can also flatten the person.
-TypeJung starts with an energy map because the relative pattern between functions usually explains more than a single label.
+TypeJung starts with a function-stack map because the relative pattern between functions usually explains more than a single label.

 After the assessment, you can compare your strongest channels, likely type pattern, and inferior-function pressure before deciding whether you want a deeper paid report.